 The straight bench (le banc droit)

-The first model of bench is made up of straight and perpendicular boards hold by a cast-iron structure which display the coat of arms of the City of Paris.
+The first model of the bench is made up of straight and perpendicular boards hold by a cast-iron structure that display the coat of arms of the City of Paris.

 The bench consists of one or two sides.